 - ½ cup cornstarch

-Heat oil in a pan or wok.
-Fry the chicken pieces in batches until they are completely cooked through and slightly brown.
+- Fry the chicken: Heat the vegetable oil in a pan or wok.
+Fry the chicken pieces in batches until they are completely cooked through and slightly brown and crispy.